opendocsg/slw-judgments-backfill/2013_SGHC_90/report.md

 **_Rectification for unilateral mistake_**

-43     The principles of rectification for unilateral mistake were recently considered by Andrew Ang J in _Sheng Siong Supermarket Pte Ltd v Carilla Pte Ltd_ [2011] 4 SLR 1094 at [66] and [67]:
+43     The principles of rectification for unilateral mistake were recently considered by Andrew Ang J in _Sheng Siong Supermarket Pte Ltd v Carilla Pte Ltd_ <span class="citation">[2011] 4 SLR 1094</span> at [66] and [67]:

  ...
 The requirements for allowing rectifications on the ground of unilateral mistake, which requires a higher threshold than that for common mistake, are succinctly set out in Anson at pp 262-265).
 Three conditions must be satisfied.